 Try not to get stuck on the negative aspects of your holiday that you can’t change, but take advantage of those that you can.
 You can’t control the fact that the holidays are different now that your loved one is gone, but you can try and focus on the things that still manage to make you feel happiness and comfort.
-You can’t force your uncle to stop rambling on about his enraging political beliefs, but you can choose to leave the room and walk away from an anxiety-provoking situation.
+Just like you can’t force your uncle to stop rambling on about his enraging political beliefs, but you can choose to leave the room and walk away from an anxiety-provoking situation.

-Hang with the kids.
+Hang With the Kids.

 We invite you to share your experiences, questions, and resource suggestions with the WYG community in the discussion section below.